Best Of15 min read

 How to Choose the Right Tool for Your Situation

 You want to aggressively pay down debt and need behavioral structure: YNAB.
-Full stop.
 The zero-based budgeting system isn't just a tracker — it's a mindset shift.
 If you're serious about debt elimination, the $99/year is the best financial investment you can make.

 You're planning to refinance student loans or consolidate debt: SoFi.
 Having your lending and tracking in the same ecosystem saves time and potentially serious money on interest rates.